savaslabs/savaslabs.github.io/_pages/marketing-director.md

 - Marketing automation systems
 - CRM systems

 Savas Labs is committed to fostering an inclusive work place.
-We encourage you to evaluate our [values](/company/mission-and-values/) and if they resonate with yours, we strongly encourages you to apply.
+We encourage you to evaluate our [values](/company/mission-and-values/) and if they resonate with yours, we strongly encourage you to apply.